Homemade pizza sauce comes together in a snap with regular pantry ingredients. This Last-Minute, No Cook Pizza Sauce will save your pizza night.

 And never buy commercial pizza sauce.
 Ever.

 Any tomato or pesto sauce works great on pizza.
 Any sauce really!
-I’ve used BBQ sauce and Pad Thai sauce on pizza. so you can use pretty much anything.
+I’ve used BBQ sauce and Pad Thai sauce on a Thai Chicken Pizza. so you can use pretty much anything.

 No Cook Pizza Sauce